ABOUT OAC AUSTRALIA

 We believe that God created all things as described in Genesis.
 We believe that the first man, Adam, sinned, bringing spiritual death to all mankind, who, therefore, stand condemned, making the new birth absolutely necessary.

 We believe that God gives eternal life to those who repent and put their faith in Christ alone, justifying them by the blood of Christ and imputing His righteousness to them.

 We believe in the universal church to which all believers belong.
 We believe in the importance of the local church which is made up of believers who gather for worship, fellowship and teaching.
 We believe in the responsibility of the church to fulfil the Great Commission of Christ, preaching the Gospel to all nations.

-We believe in the eternal existence of the soul, the resurrection of the body, the eternal blessedness of believers and the eternal punishment of unbelievers.
+We believe in the eternal existence of the soul, the resurrection of the body, the eternal blessedness of believers, and the eternal punishment of unbelievers.

-We concur with the Lausanne Movement’s Cape Town Commitment, an agreed statement of global, mainstream Christians.
+As a supporting note, OAC Ministries Australia concurs with the Lausanne Movement’s Cape Town Commitment, an agreed statement of global, mainstream Christians.